belassiter/turn-seven/player-rules.md

 - etc
 - One 1
 - One 0
-Higher Number cards have a better score, but are also riskier!
+Higher Number cards have a better score, but they are also riskier!

 ## Bonus Cards:
 - +2, +4, +6, +8, +10: Adds this many bonus points